AirPlay 2 has arrived on Sonos speakers earlier this year, bringing with it a much easier way to sync up your music from iOS devices. Hooray.

 It also means you can loop in Appleâs own HomePod into your Sonos setup without the hassle of messing with iTunes and Apple TV.
 Double hooray.

 Apple just recently updated the HomePod to allow for multi-room audio, a big feature for its young smart speaker, but for those with Sonos setups, pairing the HomePod has not been an option - until now.

-Sonos is the first third-party speaker maker to bestow AirPlay 2 on its speakers, which works on the Sonos One, Play:5, Playbar and the new Sonos Beam.
+Sonos was the first third-party speaker maker to bestow AirPlay 2 on its speakers, which works on the Sonos One, Play:5 and the new Sonos Beam.
 Sadly it wonât be coming to older speakers (Sonos says theyâre just not powerful enough) but if you have any of the new ones on your network, the older speakers will be able to piggyback off their AirPlay 2, so thatâs something.